ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

   Ansible parses the configuration from the ``running_configuration`` option into Ansible structured data in the ``parsed`` key in the result.
 Note this does not gather the configuration from the network device so this state can be used offline.

-A new module that does not have these state values (and has instead present and absent) should be proposed as part of the associated community collection, not part of an Ansible-maintained collection.
+Modules in Ansible-maintained collections must support these state values.
+If you develop a module with only "present" and "absent" for state, you may submit it to a community collection.

 .. note::